Airbus A330: A330P2F

-The A330P2F freighter conversion programme was launched at the 2012 Singapore Airshow with the support of Airbus, their Dresden-based Elbe Flugzeugwerke (EFW) joint venture and Singapore-based engineering firm ST Aerospace.
-Targeting a 2016 introduction, Airbus then estimated a market requirement for 2,700 freighters over 20 years, half of these mid-sized, including 900 conversions.
+The A330P2F (Passenger-to-Freighter) conversion programme was launched at the 2012 Singapore Airshow with the support of Airbus, their Dresden-based Elbe Flugzeugwerke (EFW) joint venture and Singapore-based engineering firm ST Aerospace.
+Targeting a 2016 introduction, Airbus then estimated a market requirement for 2,700 freighters over 20 years, including 900 conversions, with half of these being mid-sized aircraft like the A330.
+The aircraft will be converted mainly at EFW's facility in Dresden, Germany, and at a new conversion site in Shanghai, China.

-The A330-300P2F, adapted for express delivery and e-commerce lower densities, can carry up to 62 t over 3,650 nmi.
-Following flight tests in October 2017 and EASA Supplemental Type Certificate awarded in November, the first was delivered to DHL on 1 December.
+The A330-300P2F, targeted towards operators with lower density express delivery and e-commerce loads, can carry up to 62 t over 3,650 nmi.
+Following flight tests in October 2017 and the awarding of the EASA supplemental type certificate (STC) in November, the first A330-300P2F was delivered to DHL on 1 December.

 The A330-200P2F can carry 61 t over 4,250 nmi.
-Following June Flight tests and the STC in July, the first was delivered to EgyptAir Cargo on 3 August 2018.
+Following flight tests in June 2018, and the awarding of the EASA STC in July, the first was delivered to Egyptair Cargo on 3 August 2018.

 The P2F version of the A330 retains the passenger aircraft's geometry and incorporates a powered cargo loading system to enable pallets to be moved "uphill" on the main cargo deck, and therefore does not have the distinctive nose blister, or "bulge", of the factory delivered A330-200F.

-On 3 March 2022, Air Transport Services Group (ATSG), an air freighter lessor, committed to acquiring 29 Airbus A330-300 Passenger-to-Freighter (P2F) conversion slots from EFW with deliveries in the 2023 to 2027 timeframe.
-The aircraft will be converted mainly at EFW's facility in Dresden, Germany, and at a new conversion site in Shanghai, China.
+On 3 March 2022, Air Transport Services Group, an air freighter lessor, committed to acquiring 29 Airbus A330-300P2F with deliveries in the 2023 to 2027 timeframe.

 A330neo

 A330-800

 The Airbus A330-800 is based on the A330-200, with, cabin modifications, larger Trent 7000 engines and aerodynamic improvements.
 The A330-800s maiden flight took place on 6 November 2018.
-The first two A330-800's were delivered to their launch customer Kuwait Airways in October 2020.
+The first two A330-800s were delivered to their launch customer Kuwait Airways in October 2020.